This post may contain affiliate links. Read my disclosure policy.

 - 1/4 teaspoon freshly ground black pepper

-- Combine all of the ingredients except the chicken in a zip top plastic storage bag, and squeeze it around until everything is well mixed.
+- Add the chicken to a zip top plastic storage bag, and add all of the remaining marinade ingredients.
+Squeeze it around until everything is well mixed and the chicken is thoroughly coated.

-- Place the chicken in the bag and make sure that it is thoroughly coated.
-Seal the bag, and marinate in the refrigerator for at least 30 minutes, or up to 8-10 hours.
+- Seal the bag, and marinate in the refrigerator for at least 30 minutes, or up to 8-10 hours.

 - Preheat your grill on high heat.